Seeking fellowship with God is a great good (especially in the context of eternity). [Full article.]

 James 1:2-4 -- “Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.”2

-Certain relationships (of forgiveness, of empathy, etc.) are great goods (especially in the context of eternity).
-After all…
+Certain relationships (of forgiveness, of empathy, etc.) are a great good, especially in the context of eternity.
+[Full article].

 • …relationships in general are good

 • …trial-dependent relationships are better

 Intimately knowing Christ in suffering (as mutual empathizers) is good.
 [Full article].

 • …it is good to know God in general